Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

 \begin{remark} In fact, we can prove under assumptions of Theorem \ref{locsmoothteo} a slightly stronger version of estimate \eqref{locsmoothest}, namely the following

-where the Campanato-type norms $X$ and $Y$ are defined in Subsection \ref{subsec-notations}, by the equations \eqref{defnormX}, \eqref{defnormY}.
-These spaces represent indeed somehow the "natural" setting when dealing with the multiplier method (see e.g. \cite{boussdanfan}, \cite{cacdanluc}); nevertheless, we prefer to state our Theorem in this form for the sake of symmetry with the next result.
+where the Campanato-type norms $X$ and $Y$ are defined at the end of this section, by the equations \eqref{defnormX}, \eqref{defnormY}.
+These spaces represent indeed somehow the natural setting when dealing with the multiplier method (see e.g. \cite{boussdanfan, cacdanluc}); nevertheless, we prefer to state our Theorem in this form for the sake of symmetry with the next result.
 We stress anyway that estimate \eqref{locsmoothcamp}, which is the one that we will prove, implies \eqref{locsmoothest}. \end{remark}

-\begin{remark} As done in \cite{cacdanluc} for the Helmholtz equation, our proof allows us, after carefully following all the constants produced by the various estimates, to provide some explicit sufficient conditions that guarantee local smoothing: we indeed quantify the closeness to a flat metric which we require by giving out explicit inequalities that the constants in Assumptions \eqref{assasy}-\eqref{assdera} must satisfy to get the result.
-This fact, as mentioned, is strictly connected to the geometrical assumption of \emph{non-trapping} of the metric $g_{jk}$; therefore our strategy of proof gives, in a way, some explicit sufficient conditions that ensure the metric $g$ to be non-trapping. \end{remark}
+\begin{remark} As done in \cite{cacdanluc} for the Helmholtz equation, our proof allows us, after carefully following all the constants produced by the various estimates, to provide some explicit sufficient conditions that guarantee local smoothing estimate \eqref{locsmoothest}: we indeed quantify the closeness to a flat metric which we require by giving out explicit inequalities that the constants in Assumptions \eqref{assasy}-\eqref{assdera} must satisfy to get the result.
+These conditions are given in forthcoming subsection \eqref{conclusion}, by requiring the positivity of the constants $M_1$ and $M_2$ which reflects in smallness requirements on the constants $C_I$ and $C_h$ in \eqref{assasy}-\eqref{assdera}.
+This fact, as mentioned, is strictly connected to the geometrical assumption of \emph{non-trapping} on the metric $g_{jk}$; therefore our strategy of proof gives, in a way, some explicit sufficient conditions that guarantee the metric $g$ to be non-trapping. \end{remark}

 \begin{remark} In Minkowski space-time, the influence of a magnetic potential in equation \eqref{eq1} is reflected in the change of the covariant derivative, that is the substitution